 If you love weekend trips as much as we do, California offers so much choice!

-You can choose to laze your weekend away in one of central or southern California’s charming beach towns.
+You can choose to laze your weekend away in one of Central or Southern California’s charming beach towns.

 Nature lover?
 Explore California’s many national or state parks, which span the gamut from ocean to mountains to desert.